kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 ###### What are other known failure modes?

+- A pod using these values is moved to `Failed` after a node's kubelet restarts
+  - Detection: the pod is `Failed`, and its status reports that the node does not provide a feature the pod requires.
+  - Mitigations: re-enable the gate on that node, or let the workload controller recreate the pod so that the scheduler places it on a node that still declares the feature.
+To avoid it, drain the pods using these values before disabling the gate on a node.
+  - Diagnostics: `node.status.declaredFeatures` on that node, and the pod's status message.
+  - Testing: the e2e case for the gate being disabled under a running pod.
 - A container is given an empty value although the node is expected to support the feature
   - Detection: the volume file or the environment variable is empty while the container does have exclusive CPUs or assigned memory.
-  - Mitigations: enable the gate on that node, or move the pod to a node that declares the feature.
+  - Mitigations: check the relevant resource manager policy on that node, or move the pod to a node that declares the feature.
   - Diagnostics: kubelet logs, and `node.status.declaredFeatures` on the node in question.
-  - Testing: the unit and e2e tests for the gate being disabled.
+  - Testing: the unit and e2e tests covering a container with no assignment.
 - A pod using these values stays `Pending`
   - Detection: the pod has no node assigned and the scheduler reports that no node satisfies its required features.
   - Mitigations: enable the gate on at least one node, or remove the fields from the pod.